 The Long Island Board of REALTORS® (LIBOR) regular working hours are from 9:00 am to 5:00 pm, Monday through Friday.
-Summer working hours for the Board, which will commence after Memorial Day and conclude the Friday of Columbus Day weekend are 9:00 am to 4:15 pm on Fridays and include abbreviated lunch periods and breaks to offset the reduced hours.

 EMERGENCY CLOSINGS & DELAYED OPENINGS

 If conditions warrant, adjustments will be made ranging from delayed openings to total closings of some or all facilities.